mech/Learning-Notes/Data/Database/Indexing.md

 * One index scan is faster than 2.
 So don't use 2 separate indexes.
 * Write range queries for period, do this even for a single day.

+## B-Tree

+B for balanced, not binary!

+## Sorted List

+Index is a sorted list.
+We can make use of this fact to pre-calculate.

+Index is only useful when it is ordered.

+## Cost

+There are 2 query optimizer: Cost-based optimizers (CBO) and Rule-based optimizers (RBO).
+RBO is less flexible and are seldom used today.

+* Postgres tries to optimize queries for minimal "cost"
+* One significant factor for "cost" is related to "pages" loaded/accessed
+* By default, a "page" is 8kB
+* Indexes are a cost storage/time trade-off.
+Spending more on storage for faster query.

 ## Indexing Strategy

 Most importantly, you need to know which index you don't need!